joannaszymczykraj/DareIT_Challenges_Automatyzacja-Python/README.md

 ## Task 3: First test case and assertion
 ### Subtask 1: Completing the login page
+Job done - the login page has been completed.
 ### Subtask 2: New test case
+Job done - the new test case has been done.
 ### Subtask 3: Assertion
+Job done - the assertion has been done.
 ### Subtask 4: Repeating
 <details>
 <summary>Click here to see general information about <b>Subtask 4</b></summary>